What is disruptive behavior?

 - DO allow the person to vent and to tell you what is upsetting to him/her.
 Use the silence to allow the person to talk it out.

 - DO set limits.
-Explain clearly and directly what behaviors are acceptable (e.g., “I will be willing to speak with you as long as you lower your voice”) and not acceptable (e.g., “You have a right to be angry but breaking things is not OK”).
+Explain clearly and directly what behaviors are acceptable (e.g., “I am willing to speak with you as long as you lower your voice”) and not acceptable (e.g., “You have a right to be angry but breaking things is not OK”).